-- 1.13 The City Council has declared a Climate Emergency and pledged to work towards creating a carbon-neutral city by 2030.
-We have adopted the Net Zero Exeter 2030 Plan, which sets out what Exeter will need to put in place to be net-zero carbon by 2030. - 1.14 Building an extension is an opportunity to improve your home's environmental impact.
-We will give merit to proposals that enhance environmental performance. - 1.15 For information on home energy generation and common micro-renewable energy projects such as solar and photovoltaic panels, micro-wind turbines, heat pumps and biomass technology, visit the Planning Portal. - 1.16 The Energy Saving Trust can provide further information about ways to reduce energy use at home: Energy advice for your home Energy Saving Trust.
+- 1.16 The City Council has declared a Climate Emergency and pledged to work towards creating a carbon-neutral city by 2030.
+We have adopted the Net Zero Exeter 2030 Plan, which sets out what Exeter will need to put in place to be net-zero carbon by 2030. - 1.17 Building an extension is an opportunity to improve your home's environmental impact including considering climate resilience, water use and reuse, energy consumption, reducing water runoff, and protecting and enhancing biodiversity.
+We will give merit to proposals that enhance environmental performance. - 1.18 Many domestic renewable energy projects fall within permitted development.
+However, if the project involves a listed building or is within a conservation area, permitted development may not apply and planning permission and/or Listed Building Consent may be required.
+Please use the links provided below for more information on home electric vehicle (EV) charging points, common energy generation and micro-renewable energy projects such as solar photovoltaic (PV) panels, micro-wind turbines, ground and air source heat pumps and biomass technology: - Common projects Planning Portal - Home energy generation Planning Portal - Sections 6.11 6.15 of this SPD for more information on solar photovoltaic (PV) panels falling outside of permitted development. - 1.19 The Energy Saving Trust can provide further information about ways to reduce energy use at home: Energy advice for your home Energy Saving Trust.